gcostaneto/KernelMethods/README.md

 We thank CIMMYT and the University of São Paulo (USP) for their support in the development of the project.

-The theories exposed on this page are presented in the work of Costa Neto et al (not published yet) and were developed under the authorship of Germano Costa Neto, Jose Crossa and Roberto Fritsche Neto.
+The theories exposed on this page are presented in the work of Costa Neto et al (2020) and were developed under the authorship of Germano Costa Neto, Jose Crossa and Roberto Fritsche Neto.